-Bankruptcy For Limited Liability Companies, called LLC Bankruptcy for short, have been a popular business form of organization because of strong protections from creditor liability.
+LLCs are a popular business form of organization because of strong protections from creditor liability.
 Although Kentucky LLCs can file bankruptcy, it is much more common that members will file bankruptcy.
-When an LLC interest has net assets, trustees have had only moderate success in reaching the assets of the LLC and distributing funds to creditors.
+When an LLC interest has net assets, trustees have only moderate success in reaching the assets of the LLC and distributing funds to creditors.
 It is very difficult for creditors of a member to sell off assets of a limited liability company.

-However, the Florida Supreme Court authorized the FTC as a judgment creditor, to force the sale of assets if an LLC when the LLC was a single member LLC.
-Since a bankruptcy trustee has all the rights of a judgment creditor as well as other powers granted by the bankruptcy code, a single member LLC offers very little protection to a bankrupt member.
+However, the Florida Supreme Court authorizes the FTC as a judgment creditor, to force the sale of assets when it is a single-member LLC.
+Since a bankruptcy trustee has the rights of a judgment creditor and other power granted by the bankruptcy code, a single-member LLC offers very little protection to a bankrupt member.

 However, when the LLC has no real assets or liquidity this is not a problem for the LLC or its members.
 More often than not there is no real equity in the assets of most LLC corporations that have ongoing operations.
 But the crafty debtor that only seeks to shield his assets by transferring them to a single-member LLC with no business purpose other than shielding the assets, won’t be able to protect those assets.

 If you need help with your bankruptcy, you are in the right place.
 Contact my office right away to start the conversation.
 Nick C. Thompson, Attorney: 502-625-0905